 - 15 to 18 months

 - 4 to 6 years

 The diphtheria vaccine is effective at preventing diphtheria.
 But there may be some side effects.
 Some children may experience a mild fever, fussiness, drowsiness or tenderness at the injection site after a DTaP shot.
 Ask your doctor what you can do for your child to minimize or relieve these effects.

-The diphtheria booster is combined with the tetanus booster — the tetanus-diphtheria (Td) vaccine.
+The booster is given as a Tdap vaccine or as a diphtheria booster combined with the tetanus booster — the tetanus-diphtheria (Td) vaccine.
 This combination vaccine is given by injection, usually into the arm or thigh.

 Tdap is an alternative vaccine for adolescents ages 11 through 18 and adults who haven't previously had a Tdap booster.
 It's also recommended once during pregnancy, regardless of previous vaccinations.

 Talk to your doctor about vaccines and booster shots if you're unsure of your vaccination status.
 A Tdap vaccine may also be recommended as part of the Td series for children ages 7 through 10 who aren't up to date with the vaccine schedule.